This post may contain affiliate links. Please read our disclosure policy.

 3 PointsPlus (Old plan)

-Here are a few more easy, healthy Weight Watchers friendly recipes you might also like: Scrambled Eggs with Salmon, Slow Cooker Leftovers for Breakfast Casserole, Easy Slow Cooker Frittata, Egg Salad Tartines and Slow Cooker Sausage & Egg Puff
+Here are a few more easy, healthy Weight Watchers friendly recipes you might also like: Scrambled Eggs with Salmon, Slow Cooker Leftovers for Breakfast Casserole, Easy Slow Cooker Frittata, Egg Salad Tartines and Slow Cooker Sausage and Egg Puff

 If you’ve made this Mini Muffin Tin Frittatas, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.